 The price of the house has a big impact on how much money you need for a down payment.
 The kind of mortgage you get can have a big impact too.

-If you qualify for a VA loan or an USDA loan, you may be able to buy a house with a 0% down payment.
+If you qualify for a VA loan or a USDA loan, you may be able to buy a house with a 0% down payment.
 These loans have restrictions however.
 Only veterans, active duty military personnel, and surviving spouses who qualify can buy a house with a VA loan.
 Anyone can qualify for a USDA loan but you can only use USDA loans to buy houses in rural and some suburban communities.

 You may be able to buy a house with an FHA loan with a down payment as low as 3.5% of the price of the home.
-Conventional loans typically have higher requirements.
+Conventional loans typically have higher down payment requirements.
 Read more on the minimum down payments for different types of loans.

 You will most likely need money to pay closing costs when you buy a house.
 How much money you need depends on factors including the price of the house, the kind of loan you have, the state where you live, and the lender you choose.
-Learn more closing costs.
+Learn more about closing costs.

 Many homebuyers will need to pay closing costs equal to between 3% and 6% of the price of the home.
 For a $250,000 home that means your closing costs might be between $7,500 and $15,000.
 When you apply for a mortgage with us, we’ll give you an estimate of your closing costs before we begin our formal review of your application.